pmitros/school-committee/streamline.md

 equity issue.
 Parents without strong networks have a difficult time figuring out what's going on.
 This is an empowerment issue too.
 People can't be empowered to act if they don't know what's going on.

+As with any other kind of assessment, it's important that such processes be judgment-free and geared towards improvement.

 Fix the lottery
 --------